-Add - On Licensure Program In English As a Second Language (ESL)
+Add - On Licensure Program In Teaching English As a Second Language (TESL)

-In preparation for teaching English as a Second Language (ESL) in grades K-12, the ESL Add-on Licensure candidate must demonstrate the competencies necessary for certification and professional development prior to exiting.
+In preparation for Teaching English as a Second Language (TESL) in grades K-12, the TESL Add-on Licensure candidate must demonstrate the competencies necessary for certification and professional development prior to exiting.
 These competencies are demonstrated through the required course of study and through a research practicum experience.

-The ESL Add-on Licensure Program is designed to provide for the following:
+The TESL Add-on Licensure Program is designed to provide for the following:

 - Skills in selecting, adapting, and analyzing materials appropriate for ESL teaching and effective strategies for using these materials in curriculum development